MatthewJDavis/matthewjdavis.github.io/_posts/2019-10-14-packer-images-azure.md

 [Packer Azure Resource Manager documents] are well written and provide lots of details on the options available.

-This was run using Ubuntu 18.04 LTS, with PowerShell Core 6.2.3 and Packer 1.4.4 and Windows 10 with PowerShell Core 6.2.3 and Packer 1.4.4.
+This was run using Ubuntu 18.04 LTS, with PowerShell Core 6.2.3, Azure CLI version 2.0.74, Packer 1.4.4 and on Windows 10 with PowerShell Core 6.2.3 and Packer 1.4.4.

 ## Set up